caph1993/ndarray-js/notebooks/readme.md

 - List all the functions that access array.flat
+- compose simple indexes

 - speed up tests by running several python tests at once.
 Maybe printing to file?
 - Get click to work in Guake

+- Print in different format
 - parser should not return to_list, should it?
-- Print in different format

 - Handle the or operator "|" properly: for booleans gives booleans.
 For numbers gives numbers.
 - Support for 128 bits dtype?
 (I don't use that much)